RESEDA-MLZ/miezepy/README.md

 We present installation directions for installation in a conda virtual environment, which works analogously between linux and windows:

 First extract the folder and navigate to it.
-The execute the following commands.
+Then execute the following commands.
+It should be noted that the code requires python 3.7 in windows.
+Newer versions also require the installation of additional libraries.
 - Linux:
 ```
 conda create --name miezepyenv python==3.7